Valentin-Aslanyan/ASOT/README.md

     .

-Most of the routines are written in Python3. **To make them work, you must change the path near the top of each file, which by default is `'/Change/This/Path'`**
+Most of the routines are written in Python3. **To make them work, you must change the path near the top of each file, which by default is `'/Change/This/Path'`.**

+The structure of most Python files is as follows

 `frequently changed variables`

+ \
+ \

 `import sys`